 2. German Shepherd

+Intelligent “work” dogs, German Shepherds are used as police dogs, guide dogs, and farm hand dogs.
+They are aloof with strangers and not easily distracted.
 These dogs are energetic and love play time, but they are calm and restrained as well.
 German Shepherds shed a lot, it may be best if you don’t have carpet in your home.
+That said, they are also quite high on aggression statistics charts, and thus some places have banned adopting German Shepherd Dogs.

 3. Dogo Canario